-‘Are you familiar with antifa?’
+‘Are you familiar with Antifa?’
 How to choose an impartial jury when white supremacists are on trial.

 Moon asked if this prospective juror could still evaluate the case without being influenced by what others may have done.

-“I was told if I want to be on the jury that you gotta be open-minded, and I feel like I am.” the man replied.
+“I was told if I want to be on the jury that you’ve got to be open-minded, and I feel like I am.” the man replied.

-As the juror left, both sides sparred over whether these views were disqualifying, and Judge Moon sought clarity: “I don’t know the structure of antifa.
+As the juror left, both sides sparred over whether these views were disqualifying, and Moon sought clarity: “I don’t know the structure of antifa.
 Do they have members sign up?”

 “It is not something that someone carries a membership card for but neither is white nationalism,” said defendant Christopher Cantwell, who was dubbed the “Crying Nazi” after a viral video showed him weeping upon learning that he was wanted by authorities in connection with the rally.
-Cantwell, who has quoted Hitler in court documents and was dropped by his own attorneys in part for allegedly threatening a lawyer for the plaintiffs, was representing himself in the trial.
+Cantwell, who has quoted Hitler in court documents and was dropped by his attorneys in part for allegedly threatening a lawyer for the plaintiffs, was representing himself in the trial.

-The plaintiffs’ attorneys had submitted a brief on Sunday that the court should excuse jurors with “extreme views about ‘Antifa,’” saying the defendants are trying to blame “their violent conspiracy” on antifa.
+The plaintiffs’ attorneys had submitted a brief on Sunday that the court should excuse jurors with “extreme views about ‘Antifa,’ ” saying the defendants are trying to blame “their violent conspiracy” on antifa.

 Ultimately, this prospective juror — who had called antifa “troublemakers” — was one of the few selected so far to possibly serve.